jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 At this point, we just translated our product owner wishes (materialized as a backlog story) into automated test assertions.

-A special care has to be brought on this part.
+A special care has to be brought in this part.
 Writing such assertions has several advantages.
 The most important one is the share of currently implemented business rules.
 When an agile project grows, it is not rare we have to implement some business rules contradicting some previous one.
 Having a clear understanding of why a test fails after a new feature implementation is fundamental to make a good decision about this conflict.
 That's why I strongly encourage to write some functional assertions (`should display Internet Gods answer in text format`) instead of technical one (`should display API answer in a title tag`).
-This way, we may share the test output directly with our product owner (even the non technical one), and they would be able to understand it without further explanations.
+This way, we may share the test output directly with our product owner (even the non-technical one), and they would be able to understand it without further explanations.

 ### Writing our First Tests